BMBOUP/Optimal_threshold/README.md

 # Optimal_threshold
- This is R using in the article.
+ This is R code using in the article.